The best ice cream in London: 2019 edition

 Times: selected Saturdays, 9am-2pm

 For an experience as authentic as it gets, try Gelateria 3Bis, a permanent fixture at Borough market.
-These are ingredients – mascarpone, pistachios, figs, liquorice – flown in directly from Italy and shared by the only other two 3Bis gelaterias in cobbled coastal Rimini.
+Ingredients such as mascarpone, pistachios, figs, liquorice are flown in directly from Italy and shared by the only other two 3Bis gelaterias in coastal Rimini.
 That batches are made on-site every morning is just one sign of the parlour’s trademark dedication to craftsmanship.
 And look: no wrappers!
 Yep, Gelateria 3Bis even has sustainability sorted.